 So flash forward almost three years to a day late in this past summer.
 We’ve been limping along, healing in some ways and ignoring our problems in others.
 I was having one of my periodic sad moments and starting to cry as I told him about something that triggered memories of the affair for me.
 He got very tight-lipped and defensive, and he said something about when was this going to stop.

 Later on, in the same conversation, he said, “You know, at least I’ve never bitten you.”

 I was appalled that he had the brass balls to complain about my angry reaction to him, when he had done something so much worse.
 And I said, “You’re right, I shouldn’t have done that.
 I was hurt, but it’s no excuse.
 I wish I felt sorrier for that than I do.
 But let me tell you something from my point of view if we’re going to point fingers: At least I’ve never had an affair.
-Not for a minute, not for an hour, not for a day, month, year, or — like you — three years.
+Not for a minute, not for an hour, not for a day, month, year, or — like you — four years.
 Do you really think I never had the opportunity?
 That you were the only one?
-And I didn’t.
+And I didn’t do it.
 But you did.”

 That is the only time I have **ever** (as he put it) “thrown it up to him” that he’d had an affair.
 Yes, I’ve argued and cried and gotten blue about it, but I didn’t throw a “Cheaters” T-shirt at him or sew any scarlet letters on the front of his shirts.

 He has had it EASY with me, in comparison to some stories I’ve heard of other grief-stricken women with their cheating spouses.

 So that’s why today — Sept.
 28, 2015 — came as such an ugly shock to me.
 We were having one of those increasingly rare tearful conversations about our marriage and if we’ll ever recover, and he mentioned that he was afraid that I would always be able to pull the affair out of my hip pocket and slam it down on the table like a trump card.